7harisabdullah-sudo/C-dslib/README.md

+A minimalist, double-ended vector in C with power-of-two resizing and zero runtime checks.
+Designed for mature C programmers who value performance and clarity.

 .h documentation:

 1) "enum devectorBufferState" is majorly a return value which tells whether the buffer state is valid or invalid (which can only be a consequence of resize failure(MEMORY_LIMIT_REACHED)).